weikunhan/leetcode-summary-python/fifo/README.md

 This type of problem includes: maintain FIFO cache problem, breadth-first search implementation

-The time complexity of the queue is Push O(1) and Pop O(1).
+The time complexity of the queue is Push-Right O(1) and Pop-Left O(1).
 The Space complexity of the queue is O(n).

 | *#* | *Link* |*Solution* |
 | ---- | --------------------------------- | --------------------------------- |